I've owned my Cerwin Vega XLS-215 speakers for over 5 years, so I am very qualified to comment upon their sound.

 The woofers also need a bit of time to run in.

-For anyone who might have seen a video on YouTube comparing these speakers to some Klipsch speakers, you might come away with the impression that the Klipsch sound clearer.
-I'd like to point out an enormous flaw with the audio of that video.
-The microphone used to record the sound on that video was simply not capable of handling the high sound pressure levels at low frequencies produced by the Cerwin Vega XLS-215.
-As a result, the sound was distorted when the CV speakers are playing on that video, the midrange and high frequencies are actually modulated with the low frequencies and you cannot hear the detail and clarity that these speakers provide.
+For anyone who might have seen a video on YouTube comparing these speakers to a pair of Klipsch speakers, you might come away with the impression that the Klipsch sound clearer.
+I'd like to point out a flaw with the audio of that video.
+The microphone used to record the sound on that video was not capable of handling the high sound pressure levels at low frequencies produced by the Cerwin Vega XLS-215.
+As a result, the sound was distorted when the CV speakers are playing on that video, resulting in the CV mid/high frequencies being modulated with the low frequencies.
 I find YouTube videos to be a very useful resource, but in the case of that particular video, be aware that the distorting audio does not provide a fair comparison.
 There are other videos on YouTube which show the XLS-215 speakers playing which provide a fairer demonstration of their capabilties.